pranshum/departingflights/README.md

 ## System Overview
 For any given airline operating at an airport, the system provides a browser based UI for airline staff to manage regularly scheduled flights.
-The system presents a "Shared Calendar View" of all the flights departing on a given day, week, month etc and allows airline staff to manage their outbound flights.
+The system presents a "Shared Calendar View" of all the flights departing on a given day, week, month etc. and allows airline staff to manage their outbound flights.

-The core business logic for the system utlises `RRule` strings to generate the recurring flights.
-Using `RRule` means that airline staff can set the schedule regularly repeating flights as a 'series' as opposed to manually creating flights per day, per week, per month etc. Any amendment to the flight schedule means that the entire series of upcoming flights can be automatically adjusted.
+The core business logic for the system utilises [RRule](https://icalendar.org/iCalendar-RFC-5545/3-8-5-3-recurrence-rule.html) patterns to generate recurring flights.
+By Using `RRule` patterns, airline staff can schedule regularly repeating flights as a 'series' instead of manually creating flights per day, per week, per month etc. Any amendment to the flight schedule means that the entire series of upcoming flights can be automatically adjusted.

-A shared calendar allows airline staff to compare their flights with other airlines to ensure no conflicts occur.
+A shared calendar view enables airline staff to compare their flights with other airlines to ensure no conflicts occur.
 The airport can also set a global `max_flights` property, which can function as an upper ceiling for number of flights permitted daily.

+This solution design proposes an event driven architecture for achieving desired system specifications.
+For visualising past, present and future flights on a calendar, the system introduces the concept of `FlightSchedule` and `Flight`.
+The `FlightSchedule` object contains the `RRule` which is used by the client to draw all future occurrences of a given flight.
+Subsequently, the `Flight` object is automatically created by the [Flight Scheduling Engine](#flight-scheduling-engine) by forward-looking 48 hours from current time.
+Once created, status of a given `Flight` is set to `CheckIn` and the airline staff are given the ability to edit departure times and set flight status.
+Any changes to a given flight result in event generation which are distributed using an event distribution system such as Event Hub or Kafka (for local dev).

+Passenger facing information is maintained by the [Flight Info Engine](#flight-info-engine) which subscribes to various events and updates the flight information database depending on the event type.
+Flight information is exposed to the web for consumption by passenger apps and flight information displays by the [Flight Information Api](#flight-info-api)

+Appropriate APIs for both flight information displays and passengers have been exposed.

 ---
 ## General Assumptions